alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

+Our custom "LLC misses" analysis results:

 ![VTune LLC misses]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/VTuneLLC.png)

-Show that gathered more than 7 million LLC misses during our run.
+Shows that we encountered more than 7 million LLC misses during our run.

 After the optimizations: